WHITE PAPER

 WSO2 Open Banking comprises of the following components:

-- Consent management: This ensures that the third parties are provided access to customer data only when customer consent is given.
-The WSO2 Open Banking consent management module provides a portal that allows customers to manage and revoke consent if needed.
+• Consent management: This ensures that the third parties are provided access to customer data only when customer consent is given.
+The WSO2 Open Banking consent management module provides a portal that allows customers to manage and revoke consent if needed together with a portal for bank officers to perform those functions on behalf of customers upon request.
 This module also supports handling multiple consent types such as per transaction consent, consents for scheduled payments and consent over a long period of time for recurring payments.

-- Third-party onboarding: Third parties are a critical part of the open banking ecosystem and a bank must ensure that they have positive experiences when consuming the bank’s APIs.
+• Third-party onboarding: Third parties are a critical part of the open banking ecosystem and a bank must ensure that they have positive experiences when consuming the bank’s APIs.
 WSO2 Open Banking ensures a thorough but user-friendly verification process for third-party accreditation.
-It also supports customizable workflows for onboarding and lifecycle management based on the bank’s preferred processes.
+The solution supports customizable workflows for onboarding and lifecycle management based on the bank’s preferred processes.
 The developer portal can be branded according to the bank’s branding guidelines and themes.
+Dynamic client registration is also supported in the onboarding process, meaning accreditation may be processed dynamically via an API doing away with the need for third parties to access the developer portal.

-- Security incident detection and reporting: WSO2 Open Banking is capable of identifying incidents, e.g. unavailability of infrastructure, so that corrective measures can be taken effectively to reduce the damage.
+• Security incident detection and reporting: WSO2 Open Banking is capable of identifying incidents and issuing all alerts supported by WSO2 API Manager, so that corrective measures can be taken effectively to reduce the damage done.
 It can also effectively identify any possible data breaches and compromise and provide effective resolutions.

 3. How to Excel at Open Banking and Beyond